beth-hedge-code/QuartelyA4/README.md

     This will open a browser window for Google login.
 Once approved, it will create a token.pickle file that stores your secure access token.

 You should be read to go now!!!

+⏰ Automate Daily News Emails (Windows)

+You can automatically receive your news summary email every day by scheduling the script with Windows Task Scheduler.

+✅ 1.
+Open Task Scheduler
+    Press Windows + S and search for Task Scheduler Open it and click Create Basic Task...

+✅ 2.
+Create the Daily Task
+    Name: Send Daily News Email
+    Trigger: Select Daily, and choose the time (e.g., 8:00 AM)
+    Action: Choose Start a program

+✅ 3.
+Set Python and Script Path
+    In the Start a program step:
+        Program/script:
+        makefile
+        Copy code
+        C:\Users\YourName\AppData\Local\Programs\Python\PythonXXX\python.exe
+        Replace with the path to your Python executable (e.g., Python313 or similar) Add arguments:
+    Copy code
+    "C:\Users\YourName\Path\To\newsFetcher.py"
+    Include quotes around the script path, especially if it has spaces

+✅ 5.
+Finish and Test
+    Click Finish
+    Right-click your task in Task Scheduler → Run

+You should receive your email in 30–60 seconds